 Use a PIN on your device

 If a scammer temporarily gains access to your device, they could also access your email or personal information.
 That’s why you should use a PIN to lock your mobile device.
 Simple PINs like 1234 or 1111 are the most common and most easily guessed.
 The same goes for birth month and day (like 0317), which could be easily guessed by somebody that casually knows you.
 Instead, we recommend thinking of a unique word that you can remember and spelling the word with the numeric pad.
-For example, “blue cow” would be 2583 (B-L-U-E on the numeric pad).
-See PIN Security for more details.
+For example, a Blue Cow would be 2583 (B-L-U-E on the numeric pad).

 You should have the screen auto-lock on your device after a few minutes of inactivity.
 A short time out (like 3 minutes) reduces the chances of someone accessing your information.